 - Not providing sufficient factual evidence related to causation.

-- Not providing the government with a detailed plan of how and when the allegations will be resolved.
+- Not providing the government with a detailed plan of how and when the contractor will resolve the allegations.

 - Not supporting allegations with documentation of credible evidence.

-How Cure Notice Response Can Impact Termination for Default Decisions
+How Cure Notice Government Contracting Responses Can Impact Termination for Default Decisions

 Consider, at a minimum, the following: